-Significant audit work is still ongoing as at the time of writing (one week before the statutory deadline of 30 September 2017).
-Key audit areas have yet to be finalised, in particular, fixed assets.
+Significant audit work continued from September 2017 until December 2018, finalising key areas, in particular, fixed assets.
 The audit work this year has been beyond the initial three-week final audit period in July 2017, which was planned, agreed, and budgeted with the Authority.
-The delays will have a significant impact on the final audit fee.
+As reported, the delays have had a significant impact on the final audit fee.
 This is additional to the extra work required for it being a "high risk" audit.

-Given the issues we have seen, both in the production of the accounts and the provision of audit working papers, we are not confident that the Authority will be able to meet the earlier statutory deadlines in 2017/18 without significant changes to the current manner by which it produces its draft accounts, including changes to ensure that it produces good-quality working papers to support the accounts.
+Given the issues we have seen, both in the production of the accounts and the provision of audit working papers, the Authority was unable to meet the earlier statutory deadlines in 2017/18, and this audit has yet to commence at the date of this updated report.
+There is also a risk that the Authority is unable to meet the deadline to produce draft 2018/19 financial statements without significant changes to the current manner by which it produces its draft accounts, including changes to ensure that it produces good-quality working papers to support the accounts.

 There should be a strategic and fundamental re-evaluation of the Authority's approach to the production of its financial statements and audit working papers.
 The Authority should aim to be in a position where key financial transactions such as additions, disposals, accruals, recharges, etc., are posted to the ledger on a regular basis.
-The Authority has put in place a new Closedown Team in 2016/17 to improve its accounts production and audit performance; this has not proven to be as effective as both sides had planned for.
+The Authority has put in place a new Closedown Team in 2016/17 to improve its accounts production and audit performance; this has not proven to be as effective as both sides had initially anticipated.